hfu/cun/README.md

 # Charter of the United Nations
-We the people of the United nations
+We the people of the United Nations

 _determined_